What is Multi-Factor Authentication (MFA)?

 No, you will be given a “remember me” option on a per browser, per device basis.
 This means that if you access your email from your laptop and your phone, you will be required to authenticate on each device, but it will offer a “remember me” option that will save your authentication on that device for 14 days.

-Any student that is currently enrolled at UWM is eligible for MFA; those students will be prompted to enroll in MFA when they log into Office 365.
+Any student that is currently enrolled at UWM is eligible for MFA; those students will be prompted to enroll in MFA when they log into Office 365 or PAWS.

 No, any telephone or smart device will work.
 Smart devices are recommended as they provide the quickest, simplest experience through the approval of notification prompts.
 Additionally, SMS or text messages can be sent to your phone along with receiving a phone call for verification to the phone number on record.